by Clay Mills

 The Poor Man’s Rhyming Dictionary

-3. Choose a word in your title and play poor man’s rhyming dictionary: write down as many rhymes as you can.
+3. This is not only a great songwriting exercise but it also works in the writing room!
+Choose a word in your title and play poor man’s rhyming dictionary: write down as many rhymes as you can.
 Example: My title is “Don’t Think I Don’t Think About It,” rhyming the word, “it.”
 Work your way through the alphabet and add consonants to the beginning of the word.

 etc. Not all letters will work, so move quickly to the next.